grannypron/dosbox-x/README.md

 Because the source is (hopefully) locked away somewhere, we can't see the exact game mechanics without going through the assembly line by line and trying to make sense of it.
 But, I figured that an inductive approach may work.
 Since PoR runs in DOSBox now, I figured we could somehow automate a battle and record the results each time to see, with and without Enlarge cast, what the damage would be.
 This is that automation effort and its results.

+We can use the DOSBox Save State feature (thanks to tikalat and ykhwong) to save state right before an attack

 Notes: